 - Characterize production systems of tropical areas of the globe

-- Analyze and synthesize diverse types of information on tropical crop production
+- Analyze and synthesize diverse types of information and data on tropical crop production

 - Develop tropical crop production plans in relation to given agro-ecological and socioeconomic conditions